About Regional Rural Banks (RRB's) in India 2025 PDF: Check the History, Functions, Headquarters, And State Wise List

 Basics of Banking

-The two prime regulators of RRBs in India are the Reserve Bank of India and the NABARD (National Bank for Agriculture and Rural Development).
+The two prime regulators of Regional Rural Banks in India are the Reserve Bank of India and the NABARD (National Bank for Agriculture and Rural Development).

 NABARD: NABARD functions as the supervisor of rural financial institutions- both Regional Rural Banks (RRBs) and Rural Cooperative Banks (RCBs) under Section 35(6) of the Banking Regulation Act, 1949.